Simulation of radio signals from cosmic-ray cascades in air and ice as observed by in-ice Askaryan radio detectors: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Flemish Foundation for Scientific Research (FWO-G085820N and I001423N) as well as the European Research Council under the European Unions Horizon 2020 research and innovation program (No 805486 - K. D. de Vries).
+This work was supported by the Flemish Foundation for Scientific Research (FWO-G085820N, FWO-I002119N, and FWO-I001423N) as well as the European Research Council under the European Unions Horizon 2020 research and innovation program (No 805486 - K. D. de Vries). \\

+The code is available on request.
+A request can be made by contacting the authors via e-mail.